ThisTestUser/FarLandsMod/README.md

 ![twilightforest](https://user-images.githubusercontent.com/15678918/46991807-6d96a200-d0d5-11e8-9c81-5a811e48b7a5.png)
 And here it is in planet Neptune (Galaticcraft extra planets mod)
 ![neptune](https://user-images.githubusercontent.com/15678918/47047805-ad599a00-d166-11e8-9198-05b096f6f4a9.png)
-Note that not all dimensions added support this far lands feature, as some use a completely different terrain generator.
+Note that dimensions that do not use the vanilla terrain generator will not have the far lands enabled.